munirturk/munirturk/README.md

 ![I am an embedded software engineer](https://github.com/munirturk/munirturk/blob/main/wallpaper1.png?raw=true )

-### *Hi there 👋, My name is Munir Turk*
+## Munir Turk
 #### I am an embedded software engineer

 With more than 3 years of industry experience, I continue to develop myself in the field of robotics and engineering.

-Skills: Embedded C / PCB Design / ESP32 / STM32 / Raspberry
+##Skills
+- ⚛ Embedded C
+- 📱 PCB Design
+- 💻 Microprocessor programming

 - 🌱 I’m currently learning PCB Design and Embedded C
 - 👯 I’m looking to collaborate on for projects